PHPCompatibility/PHPCompatibility/.github/CONTRIBUTING.md

 This will generally only happen if you have both PHPCompatibility as well as another custom sniff library in your PHPCS `installed_paths` setting.

-To fix these errors, make sure you are running PHPCS 2.7.1 or higher and add the following to the `phpunit.xml` file for the sniff library you are testing:
+To fix these errors, add the following to the `phpunit.xml` file for the sniff library you are testing:
 ```xml
     <php>
         <env name="PHPCS_IGNORE_TESTS" value="PHPCompatibility"/>